 This will require you to connect the positive terminal to the positive side of the circuit and the negative terminal to the negative side of the circuit.
-Hooking it up backwards does not harm the meter but will provide readings in the negative range.
+Hooking it up backwards doesn't harm the meter, but will provide readings in the negative range.

 The voltmeter is used to measure the electrical pressure or the voltage drop of a resistance.
 Using it in a circuit is similar to measuring water pressure in a pipeline not the flow.

 The water pressure gauge senses water pressure and registers accordingly.
 A voltmeter is not inserted into a circuit like the ammeter but rather parallels an existing circuit.
 Just like a tire pressure gauge checks tire inflation.

 The ohmmeter is an instrument designed to indicate resistance directly in ohms.
 Connecting a low-voltage and a variable resistor in series obtains this measurement with the meter and its leads.

 When the probes are connected together the circuit is completed and a zero resistance reading is indicated.
 When the leads are held a part the ohmmeter will read a maximum or infinite resistance.